andres2901/StarCrew/README.md

         - A subfolder containing multifasta files of the protein sequences per orthogroup.
         - File(s) listing the gene IDs, named by the subcluster where the gene was identified.
         - A presence/absence matrix of these movement genes on the elements that allegedly participated in the movement.
-- **Images/**:
+- **Figures/**:
-    - This directory contains a set of resulting images.
+    - This directory contains a set of resulting figures.
 The number and specific images can vary depending on the information extracted from each cluster.
-    - Images that can be found include:
+    - Figures that can be found include:
         - Heatmap of Cargo orthogroups.
         - Cargo hierarchical tree paired with a nucleotide synteny visualization.
-        - Tanglegram comparing the Captain phylogenetic tree and the cargo hierarchical clustering at the 'clade' level .
+        - Tanglegram comparing the Captain phylogenetic tree and the cargo hierarchical clustering at the 'clade' level.
+        - Figure showing nucleotide synteny visualization of elements between which cargo is putatively believed to have moved.
-        - Images showing nucleotide synteny visualization of elements between which cargo is putatively believed to have moved.
+        - Figure showing nucleotide synteny visualization of elements between which cargo is putatively believed to have moved.
 - **CargoHierarchicalTree.nwk**:
     - The hierarchical clustering tree of the cargo genes in Newick format.